 Of the bunch, Nichols came across as the toughest and most likable.
 She was the Damon Runyon blonde - brassy, sassy and resplendent with her Brooklyn accent - among the more machine-tooled bottle blondes.

 Her scratchy, chalk-on-a-blackboard voice fueled these films and made most of them memorable, but sexpots, like dancers, usually don't age well.
-By the 1960s, Nichols was left with guest roles on TV series, although she had something of a personal triumph on Broadway in Ray Evans-Jay Livingston's "Let It Ride," starring George Gobel and Sam Levene - a 1961 musical version of Mervyn LeRoy's 1936 film, "Three Men on a Horse," in which Levene recreated his original role.
+By the 1960s, Nichols was left with guest roles on TV series, although she had something of a personal triumph on Broadway in Ray Evans-Jay Livingston's "Let It Ride," starring George Gobel and Sam Levene - a 1961 musical version of Mervyn LeRoy's 1936 film, "Three Men on a Horse," with Levene recreating his original movie role.

 Barbara Nichols died young - at age 46 - in 1976 from an automobile accident that severely damaged her liver and ultimately put her in a coma.

 character counts - This is a recurring feature devoted to those familiar faces - Hollywood's invaluable character actors - addressing them, finally, by their names.
 Which too few of us know, even some dedicated cinéphiles.

 Regarding Comments: All comments are enthusiastically appreciated but are moderated before publication.
 Replies signed "unknown" or "anonymous" are not encouraged.
 Please sign any response with a name (real or fabricated) or initials.
 Be advised that a "name" will be assigned to any accepted post signed "unknown" or "anonymous."